Live review: Henge @ Voodoo Rooms, Edinburgh, 25/11/18

 Henge, a multi-species collective made up of a cyborg, a Venusian, an amphibious humanoid and a time-displaced synthesiser guru from the 1960s, have descended on planet Earth to promote disarmament, cosmopolitanism, space exploration and a unique cross of acid rave, spaghetti western and psychedelia.

-But before all of that we have Egebamyasi, whose acid techno with an abrasive digital edge is more eccentric than it is evocative.
+that we have Egebamyasi, whose acid techno with an abrasive digital edge is more eccentric than it is evocative.
 Unfortunately, while although sensorially overwhelming, there seems little substance behind the cacophony of sound and imagery, and his incorporation of pop music vocal samples is particularly unartful.

 Henge, by contrast, relegate their visuals to a tasteful complement.
 However, the crude CGI work sometimes fails to capture the complexity of some of the songs’ messages, particularly the faux flames in the global warming apocalypse number.